Music & Me: CD rerelease

-Music & Me received some changes when Motown Records released it on compact disc in the 1990s, which occurred only outside of the U.S. The rerelease contained all tracks from the 1973 version (with the exception of "Doggin' Around"), with several more tracks from Jackson's other albums.
-The CD also features different text and a darker shade of green.
+Music & Me received some changes when Motown Records released it on compact disc in the 1990s, which occurred only outside of the U.S.

+A separate compilation with a similar title rerelease contained all tracks from the 1973 version (with the exception of "Doggin' Around"), with several more tracks from Jackson's other albums.
+The original CD also features different text and a darker shade of green.

 Critical reception

 The album received favorable reviews from music critics.
-However, Ron Wiynn of AllMusic wrote that the album's songs "were undistinguished" and that "Jackson sounded tentative and uninterested vocally".
+However, Ron Wynn of AllMusic wrote that the album's songs "were undistinguished" and that "Jackson sounded tentative and uninterested vocally".
 He also wrote that "the production and arrangements were routine at best, sometimes inferior."
 In his review of the album for The Village Voice, Robert Christgau wrote that "Michael isn't the black Donny Osmond" since he has "a sense of natural rhythm, but he's a singer, not a marionette" but he ended saying that "if [Jackson is] a real interpreter" he does not "understand where the interpretations are coming from".
 Leah Greenblatt from Entertainment Weekly gave the album a B rating and noted: "On the cusp of a deepening, more adult voice, Jackson begins transitioning into grown-up material, including the contemplative title song, a grab bag of subdued show tunes, and a devastatingly fragile cover of Stevie Wonder's "With a Child's Heart"."